relationbuilder/ml-classifier-gesture-recognition-feb5/tlearn/readme.md

 * **[TensorFlow-and-TFLearn-Readme.html](TensorFlow-and-TFLearn-Readme.html)** - Notes I made while getting tensor flow running on my windows laptop.

-* **[tlearn/simple_gestures.py](tlearn/simple_gestures.py)** - sample of reading CSV to  train TensorFlow Model.
+>##Obsolete##
+>* **[tlearn/simple_gestures.py](tlearn/simple_gestures.py)** - sample of >reading CSV to  train TensorFlow Model.
 Unfortunately this program while it runs does a pour job of classification.
 I think   this is the result of insufficient training data but there is a chance that I still have a bug in the interface to TensorFlow.